 - BJU Press Geography Student Activity Manual, 4th Edition ($35.83)

 Christ-centered Martial Artists (CMA) – optional afternoon class (31 weeks)

 Tutor: Sifu Jeff Goodwin

-Welcome to our Christ-Centered Martial Artists (CMA)!
-CMA is a compassionate ministry that fervently strives to promote the strongest daily relationship between Jesus Christ and His creation through its comprehensive Christ-centered martial arts process.
+Welcome to our Christ-Centered Martial Art!
+Christ-centered Martial Artists (CMA) is a compassionate ministry that fervently strives to promote the strongest daily relationship between Jesus Christ and His creation through its comprehensive Christ-centered martial

+arts process.
 CMA classes are fun and exciting!
-As Junior Becomers-in-Christ, your precious child will deepen their faith as they gain self-confidence, self-worth, focus, fitness, courtesy, respect, selfdefense, and much more!
+As Junior Becomers-in-Christ, your precious child will deepen their faith as they gain confidence, self-worth, focus, fitness, courtesy, respect, self-defense, and much more!
 They will learn the Fruit of the Spirit (love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control).
 Junior Becomers-in-Christ will develop additional character traits found throughout the Holy Bible.